 Therefore as the Holy Spirit says, “Today when you hear His voice, do not harden your hearts as in the rebellion, on the day of testing in the wilderness, where your fathers put me to the test and saw my works for forty years.

-And you shall remember all the way which the Lord your God has led you these forty years in the wilderness … And He humbled you and let you hunger and fed you with manna … Your clothing did not wear out upon you, and your foot did not swell, these forty years.
+And you shall remember all the way which the Lord your God has led you these forty years in the wilderness (8:2).

-And so we see that there is one God.
+One verse says it was the Holy Spirit and the other says it was God.
+Thus the Holy Spirit is God.
+And so we see that there is only one God.
 We also see that the Father is God, Jesus is God and the Holy Spirit is God.
 And that in a nutshell is the doctrine of the Trinity.